csalmeida/generator-hozokit/README.md

 - Generates a theme header and README using the given parameters.
 - Generates a starter `.env` file.

+The `hozokit:component` generator can:

+- Generates a twig component with starter syntax if a valid project is found.

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-hozokit using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).